Clinical Microbiology Short Essay Question And Answers

 • The sporozoite is the infective form of a malarial parasite.

-• Man gets infected by the bite of the infected female Anopheles mosquito
+• A man gets infected by the bite of an infected female Anopheles mosquito

 • It is a developmental phase of sporozoites inside the liver cells